dntoll/1dv610/assignments/README.md

   * Examination: Automatic assessment of completed tasks.
   * Feedback: Automatic assessment in CSQUIZ.
 Ask questions during tutoring time and slack.
  * W1.
 Coding with others
   * Terms: Mandatory.
 Student will be assigned a group during workshop.
-To attend the student MUST have started L2.
+To attend the student MUST have completed L1.
   * Campus Kalmar: (see schedule), student must bring a computer!
   * Online: (see schedule), Student must have working headset and webcam